datacarpentry/genomics-r-intro/_episodes/01-introduction.md

    You can work interactively (i.e. enter R commands here), but for the most part, we will run a script, or lines in a script and watch their execution and output here.
-- **Enviornment**: Here, RStudio will show you what datasets and variables you have created, and which are actively defined/in memory.
+- **Environment**: Here, RStudio will show you what datasets and variables you have created, and which are actively defined/in memory.
 You can also see some characteristics of variables/datasets such as their type and dimensions.
   A history tab also contains a history of executed R commands.
 - **Files/plots/help**: This multipurpose pane will show you the contents of directories on your computer.
 You can also use the "Files" tab to navigate and set the working directory.
-The "Plots" tab will show the ouput of any plots generated.
+The "Plots" tab will show the output of any plots generated.
 In "Packages" you will see what packages are actively loaded, or you can attach installed packages.
 "Help" will display help files for R functions/packages.